CALL FOR ART - "Patient Nature" - Official Rules

 Submission to “Patient Nature” photography exhibit begins on August 1, 2020 12:00 p.m. (noon) and ends on Monday, August 31, 2020 at 12 p.m. (noon).
 Entry into this Contest constitutes your acceptance of these Official Rules.

 All work must be original and produced by submitting artist.
 Exhibit Jury and Award Judging criteria will be on technical quality, originality and artistic merit of the image.
 Accepted works that differ in any way from juried images will be disqualified.
 If accepted, work must be ready for installation and delivered to the art center any time between September 1st to September 8th.
-Exhibit opens on Saturday Sept 12th as a part of the Mississippi Headwaters Audubon Society’s Monarch Festival in Bemidji!
+Exhibit opens on Saturday Sept 12th in connection with the Monarch Butterfly Festival in Bemidji!

 Categories 1 – 3: Entry fees for the Professional, Amateur and Youth categories are $10 per image.
 Entry fees help support exhibit expenses and prize awards.
 Photographs must depict birdlife in any form (Professional, Amateur or Youth).
 Each of these categories requires a $10 fee per item and must be paid online with submission(s):